lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 with the encoded Bitmap is not sent at the end of each window but only when at least one SCHC Fragment of the current window has been lost.
 Except for the last window where a SCHC ACK MUST be sent to finish the transmission.

-In ACK-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgment.
+In ACK-on-Error, the Retransmission Timer expiration will be considered as a positive acknowledgement.
 This timer is set after sending an All-0 or an All-1 fragment.
-When the All-1 fragment has been sent, then the on-going SCHC F/R process is finished and the sender waits for the last SCHC ACK.
-If the Retransmission Timer expires while waiting for the SCHC ACK for the last window, an All-1 empty MUST be sent to request the last SCHC ACK by the sender to complete the SCHC Fragmented packet transmission.
-When it expires the sender continue sending SCHC Fragments of the next window.
+When the All-1 fragment has been sent, the on-going SCHC F/R process is finished and the sender waits for the last SCHC ACK.
+If the Retransmission Timer expires while waiting for the SCHC ACK for the last window, an All-1 empty message MUST be sent to request the last SCHC ACK by the sender to complete the fragmented SCHC
+Packet transmission.
+When it expires, the sender continues sending SCHC Fragments of the next window.

 If the sender receives a SCHC ACK, it checks the window value.
 SCHC ACKs with an unexpected window number are discarded.
 If the window number on the received encoded Bitmap is correct, the sender verifies if the receiver has received all SCHC fragments of the current window.
 When at least one SCHC Fragment has been lost, the counter Attempts is increased by one and the sender resends the missing SCHC Fragments again.
-When Attempts reaches MAX_ACK_REQUESTS, the sender sends a Sender-Abort message and releases all resources for the on-going SCHC Fragmented packet transmission.
+When Attempts reaches MAX_ACK_REQUESTS, the sender sends a Sender-Abort message and releases all resources for the on-going fragmented SCHC Packet transmission.
 When the retransmission of the missing SCHC Fragments is finished, the sender starts listening for a SCHC ACK (even if an All-0 or an All-1 has not been sent during the retransmission) and initializes the Retransmission Timer.
 After sending an All-1 fragment, the sender listens for a SCHC ACK, initializes Attempts, and starts the Retransmission Timer.
 If the Retransmission Timer expires, Attempts is increased by one and an empty All-1 fragment is sent to request the SCHC ACK for the last window.
-If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going SCHC Fragmented packet transmission by transmitting the Sender-Abort fragment.
+If Attempts reaches MAX_ACK_REQUESTS, the sender aborts the on-going fragmented SCHC Packet transmission by transmitting the Sender-Abort fragment.

 If the sender receives a SCK ACK with a Bitmap containing a bit set for a SCHC Fragment that it has not sent during the